HalukUral/Insider_Task_Test_Automation/README.md

 - After that I wrote my test scripts with the POM approach using Selenium-Java..
 - Framework supports different browser execution with using configuration.properties file
 - Tools : Java, Selenium, TestNG
-## Following scenarios are executed in this framework and failed ones are declared.

 ###  Verify Insider Home Page & "Careers" Page from the "Company" Menu:
 ```bash